HannesParth/CommandGodot/README.md

 <img src="./docs/images/overview.png" alt="Overview of the main scene" style="max-width: 500px; height: auto;" />

 \
 To demonstrate decoupling with the command pattern, each type of command has a `PlayerController` and `AIController`, which generate and/or call the commands to influence an Entity.
-Note that 'AI' here simply refers to a repeating timer that executes a random command when it times out.
+Note that 'AI' here simply refers to a repeating timer that executes a random command on timeout.

 So, for each type of command, there is an `EntityController` which contains a reference to the Entity it will control and some base properties and functions (for the implementation, see [PerEntityController](./persistent_commands/per_entity_controller.gd) and [DisEntityController](./discrete_commands/dis_entity_controller.gd)).
 This base class is extended by a `PlayerController` and `AIController`, which create commands for the entity based on user input and a timer respectively.
 <img src="./docs/images/Controller_UML.png" alt ="UML diagram of the Entity-, Player- and AIController" style="max-width: 400px; height: auto;">